mmbman/Katagiri/1987-06-07-Genjokoan-Talk-3.md

 **Katagiri Roshi:** Yesterday I mentioned that the important point in Buddhism is that we have to feel deeply and directly who we are; such as tasting, realizing *manas*, psychologically speaking.
 At that time, the realization of manas guides you to touch karmic life coming from past life.
 That is *alayavijñāna*.

 And then, I think it is not good enough for us to deeply or directly feel or to taste who you are by meditation.
-You have to reach alayavijñāna, so-called karmic consciousness, karmic life, but at that time there is still a problem: that we are stuck in the concept of karmic life.
+You have to reach alayavijñāna, so-called *karmic consciousness*, karmic life, but at that time there is still a problem: that we are stuck in the *concept* of karmic life.

 Alayavijñāna is characterized by something going in perpetual series, from the past, through the present, to the future.
-So [there is] nothing to pin down there, nothing to grasp, nothing to keep you stuck; it’s always going.
-If you really feel what your karmic life is, finally there is no concept of *your own* karmic life.
+[There is] nothing to pin down there, nothing to grasp, nothing to keep you stuck; it’s always going.
+So if you really feel what your karmic life is, finally there is no concept of *your own* karmic life.
 Finally what you can see is just [the] flow of energy; that’s it.
 That is called *tathāgatagarbha*.

 There is nothing to put a name on; it is kind of just a perpetual flow of energy.
-It’s very difficult to put a name on it, but it’s really something real, because it supports your life and also all sentient beings; that is called tathāgatagarbha.
+It’s very difficult to put a name on it, but it’s really something real, because it supports your life and also all sentient beings.
+That is called tathāgatagarbha.
 At that time, you really appreciate it.

 And then from this, I think religious [ascertainment], and relaxation, or relief, naturally oozes from the bottom of your heart.
 That is called *faith*.

-So, the main purpose of Buddhist practice is to taste ego consciousness, who you are, deeply, through meditation – but, it’s not good enough.
-The farther practice is to taste karmic life not only conceptually, but directly.
-You should *participate* in alayavijñāna.
+So, the main purpose of Buddhist practice is to taste deeply ego consciousness, who you are, through meditation – but it’s not good enough.
+The farther practice is to taste karmic life not only conceptually, but directly you should *participate* in alayavijñāna.
 What is direct participation in alayavijñāna?
-That is just movement, flow; perpetual flow of energy to live, to be present – not only for you, but with all sentient beings.
+That is just movement; flow.
+Perpetual flow of energy to live, to be present – not only for you, but with all sentient beings.
 That is [the] final purpose of Buddhism.

 #### 4:57

 I also mentioned yesterday that most people believe that if you don’t attain enlightenment then you are not Buddhist, you are really a lower class of human being, but I don’t think it is true.
 Whether you are a deluded person or you are an enlightened person, all sentient beings are [aware].
 You should remember this!

 But I mentioned that if you see your life individually, under all circumstances you want to live!
 Where does that desire come from?
 [Is it] your own desire?
 No; [it’s] not your own desire.
 I gave you my own story: When the bomb exploded, I immediately ran and jumped into the hole, and chanted the name of Amitaba.
 Was that my desire?
-No way, not my desire – no choice.
+No way! *[He laughs.]* Not my desire; no choice.
 Under all circumstances, everyone has great energy, capacity to live, to *be* – completely beyond like or dislike.
 So you should live there, from the beginning.
 You should appreciate this energy; you should appreciate this life force gifted to you, from the beginningless past.

 Anyway, you already have [this] great capacity.
 That is [what] we temporarily call *buddha-nature*.
-Or, 2500 years ago, Buddha Shakyamuni said, “All are Buddha.”
-Temporarily, we call [that] Buddha. *Buddha* is a person who realizes that perpetual flow of energy, flow of existence, constantly [moving] from the beginningless past to the endless future.
+Or, twenty-five hundred years ago, Buddha Shakyamuni said, “All are Buddha.”
+Temporarily, we call [that] *Buddha*.
+Buddha is a person who realizes that perpetual flow of energy, flow of existence, constantly [moving] from the beginningless past to the endless future.

 You should participate directly in it.
 So, what is that?
 Just be there.
 And then, manifest it.

 Strictly speaking, I think everyone is in Buddha’s great world.
 Even if you are not an enlightened person, [there is no] discrimination between Buddha and ordinary people.
 You are not an enlightened person, but originally you *are* an enlightened person: because you already survive, you are living from day to day.
 By your own effort?
-Yes it is, but something more than that: by the help of the grasses, rains, sunshine, humidity, the air.
+Yes; but something more than that: by the help of the grasses, rains, sunshine, humidity, the air.
 By all sentient beings, you can survive.
 This is the *true* reality.

 So you should live in the vast, expansive realm of the world, surrounded by all sentient beings.
-Usually we see the world in the narrow way: “this is my world; that is your world,” separately.
+Usually we see the world in the narrow way: “this is *my* world; that is *your* world,” separately.
 But first of all we should live in that enormously expansive realm of existence.
-That is called buddha-nature.
+That is called *buddha-nature*.
 We are Buddha.

 #### 9:40

 Let’s look at *Genjōkōan*.

-At the last sentence, there is a conclusion.
+The last sentence is a conclusion.
 The last sentence says:

 > Because the nature of wind is eternal, the wind of Buddhism causes the manifestation of the earth's being gold and by participation develops the long river into butter.
 >
 > (From *Shōbōgenzō: Zen Essays by Dōgen*, translated by Thomas Cleary.)

-“The wind of Buddhism”: In this case Dōgen Zenji uses “wind” because he quoted the story of Zen Master Hōtetsu of Mount Mayoku using a fan, et cetera.
-That’s why he is talking about the wind created by fan.
+“The wind of Buddhism”: In this case Dōgen Zenji uses “wind” because he quoted the story of Zen Master Hōtetsu of Mount Mayoku using a fan, et cetera; that’s why he is talking about the wind created by a fan.
 “The wind of Buddhism” means Buddha’s family.
 So in this case, wind means *lifestyle*; the refined lifestyle of the Buddha’s family.
 All sentient beings are nothing but Buddha’s family.
-Their life has [a] really refined lifestyle [...]
+[They have a] really refined lifestyle of their own.
 What is it?
 That is to manifest the earth. *The earth* means *alayavijñāna*, karmic life.

 “Being gold”: Turning earth – turning alayavijñāna – into gold means *tathāgatagarbha*.

 “And by participation”: You have to participate in this practice, directly.
 And then at that time you can develop the long river – that means human life.

-“Long river”: Human life, the human world, handed down from century after century.
+“The long river”: Human life, the human world, handed down from century after century.
 [A] long, long river.

 “Into butter”: Sweet butter, sweet milk, wonderful milk.
 That means Buddha’s world; [a] peaceful, harmonious world.